wildonion/hoopoe/README.md

 - **step6)** created a `/root/hoopoe` folder on your VPS containing the `docker-compose.yml` file only and update its path inside the `cicd.yml` file in ssh action part where you're changing directory to where the docker compose file is in.

-- **step7)** make sure the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS and you have an already setup the `docker.hoopoe.app` subdomain for that which is pointing to the `http://localhost:5000`. use this command to run a registry docker `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`.
+- **step7)** make sure the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS (run `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`) and you have an already setup the `docker.hoopoe.app` subdomain for that which is pointing to the `http://localhost:5000`. use this command to run a registry docker `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`.

 - **step8)** each internal image name inside your compose file must be prefixed with your docker hub registry endpoint which currently the hub has setup to `docker.youwho.club` endpoint, doing so tells docker to pull images from there cause as we know this subdoamin is already pointing to the docker registry hosted on `localhost:5000` on VPS.